 - Marriage-related contracts, like prenuptial agreements

-In a bilateral contract, at least two people complete all four traditional elements of a contract.
-If either party doesn’t live up to their responsibilities stated in the contract, they’ve breached the contract.
+- Bilateral contract: At least two people complete all four traditional elements of a contract.
+If either party doesn’t live up to its responsibilities stated in the agreement, then it has breached the contract.

-Another term you may run into is contract of adhesion.
-This is a standardized contract offered by a person or organization with more power than the other person.
-Party B, the person receiving the offer, doesn’t have enough power to negotiate the terms of the contract.
-They either accept it or not.
+- Contract of adhesion: A standardized contract offered by a person or organization with more power than the other party.
+Party B, the person or entity receiving the offer, doesn’t have enough power to negotiate the contract terms.
+They must either accept the terms or not enter into the contract.

 What is a breach of contract?

 If the breach is material, the injured party might pursue arbitration or litigation, depending on the contract’s dispute resolution clause.
-If a business files a lawsuit, the court will first ensure the contract is valid and enforceable.
-Then, it will determine if the defendant breached the contract, and if so, whether the breach injured the plaintiff.
+If a business files a lawsuit, the court will first decide whether the contract is valid and enforceable.
+Then, it will determine if the defendant breached the arrangement and, if so, whether the breach injured the plaintiff.

 Damages: The most common outcome is for the plaintiff to receive money in the court’s attempt to make them whole.
 Courts have several types of damages they can calculate, including expectation damages, consequential damages, liquidated damages, and nominal damages.

 Injunction: Sometimes, a court can stop a party from acting a certain way.
 A prohibition against doing something might be temporary or permanent.
 Courts often use temporary injunctions to prevent further damages until the parties can resolve the dispute or the court makes a final determination.

-Performance: In rare cases, when compensation isn’t an appropriate remedy, the court might order a party to perform what they were supposed to in the contract.
-This is usually for contracts involving land, not agreements involving personal services.
+Performance: In rare cases, when compensation isn’t an appropriate remedy, the court might order a party to perform what it was supposed to in the contract.
+This option is usually for contracts involving land, not agreements involving personal services.

 Rescission: A court can cancel a contract.
-The party who didn’t breach the contract may prefer this outcome because it terminates any obligations they still had under the agreement.
+The party who didn’t breach the contract may prefer this outcome because it terminates any obligations it still had under the agreement.

-Do you need a lawyer for a breach of contract?
+Do businesses need a lawyer for a breach of contract case?